 Place beans in an even layer directly on the grill (carefully to keep them from falling through) or on a grill pan.

-Cook until crisp-tender and unevenly charred and blistered, about 8 minutes.
+Cook until crisp-tender and unevenly charred and blistered, 10-12 minutes, depending on the amount of char you like.

 Transfer beans to a serving bowl and season to taste with salt and freshly ground black pepper.
 Squeeze lemon juice over if desired.
 Serve.